wmelvin/ImagePicker/README.md

 *ImagePicker* is a desktop application for selecting images and saving the list to a text file for use in other applications.
 It is implemented using the [Lazarus](https://www.lazarus-ide.org/) IDE for Free Pascal.

-**This project is still in development.
-There are currently no published executable releases.**

-More details about developing the application are in [devnotes](devnotes.md).
+More details about the development of this application are in [devnotes](devnotes.md).

 ## Picking from a set of screenshots